ares/chef-projects/README.md

 By default this cookbook only disables SELinux and setup directory structure for other projects_* cookbooks.
 It provides many useful helpers to install apps from git.
 It can also be used to install postgres DB.

+It also disables selinux, therefore you should not use it in production environment!

 Attributes
 ----------